Categories & Prizes | Natural Landscape Photography Awards

 Special Awards

 Every image entered into the main categories may also be entered into each of the below awards which are set up to ensure that a wide variety of sub-genres of landscape photography are recognized by the competition.
-You may enter your image(s) into as many special awards as you’d like using the checkboxes in our entry page.
+You may enter your image(s) into as many special awards as you’d like using the checkboxes in our entry page, but you’ll want to ensure it actually makes sense to include it there.
 Prize: $500 per award.

 Mountain Photo Award